cipick/amplitude-dev-center/docs/data/sdks/flutter-4/index.md

 ### Custom user ID

-If your app has its login system that you want to track users with, you can call `setUserId` at any time.
+If your app has its login system that you want to track users with, call `setUserId` at any time.

 ```dart
 amplitude.setUserId('user@amplitude.com');